Westend, Espoo

 Westend is a district of the city of Espoo, Finland.
 It is located next to Tapiola and about ten kilometers from the center of Helsinki.
-From Westend you can get to Helsinki along Länsiväylä (National road 51).
+From Westend Helsinki can be reached along Länsiväylä (National road 51).
 Known as an affluent area, Westend is the wealthiest postal code area of Finland by mean household income.
 In 2019, the area was home to more than 3,000 residents.

 Westend is a part of the "Greater Tapiola" district, which also comprises Haukilahti, Laajalahti, Mankkaa, Niittykumpu, Otaniemi, Pohjois-Tapiola and Tapiola.

 There are other wealthy neighborhoods with the same name in the UK and the US.
 The most well known example being West End of London.

-Contrary to the district's name, Westend is located in the very southeastern corner of Espoo, west from the Helsinki city centre, by the shore of the Gulf of Finland.
+Contrary to the district's name, Westend is located in the very southeastern corner of Espoo, west of the Helsinki city centre, by the shore of the Gulf of Finland.
 Westend also comprises some islands on the coast.

 Sights

 The Rantaraitti hiking trail passes through Westend, and most of Westend's beaches are located along the trail.
-There are also some well preserved parts of the World War I era land and sea fortress Krepost Sveaborg in Westend.
+There are also some well-preserved parts of the World War I era land and sea fortress Krepost Sveaborg in Westend.